sfpython/howmanypizzas/README.md

 <br>Example:

 ```
-Enter the number of registrations as of 2 days before the event: 49
+Enter the number of registrations as of 2 days before the event: 100

+You can expect 85 check ins, with a 95% confidence interval between 53 and 117 check ins.

-You can expect 57 check ins based on the number of registrations.
-If each person eats a quarter pizza, you should order 15 pizzas.
+If each person eats 1/6th of a large pizza, then you should order 14 pizzas, or between 8 and 19 pizzas.
 ```